swim-mer/postman-api/README.md

+# Python - Postman - API
-Create a REST API in conjunction with Postman.
-Use Python 3.
+Create a REST API in Python 3.
+The user logs in using basic HTTP authentication to acquire a user token.
+The user provides the token in the request header to access the home page.

-# Flask Installation on Mac:
+## Flask Installation on Mac:
 Run venv with Flask:
 - `$ python3 -m venv flask` for Python 3.3+